LacledesLAN/gamesvr-factorio/readme.md

 ![Factorio Dedicated Server in Docker](https://raw.githubusercontent.com/LacledesLAN/gamesvr-factorio/main/.misc/banner-gamesvr-factorio.jpg)

 This repository is maintained by [Laclede's LAN](https://lacledeslan.com).
-Its contents are intended to be bare-bones and used as a stock server.
-For examples of building a customized server from this Docker image browse its related child-project [gamesvr-factorio-freeplay](https://github.com/LacledesLAN/gamesvr-factorio-freeplay).
-If any documentation is unclear or it has any issues please see [CONTRIBUTING.md](./CONTRIBUTING.md).
+This image contains a minimal Factorio server.
+For more advance usages see [factoriotools/factorio](https://hub.docker.com/r/factoriotools/factorio).
+If any of the documentation in this repository is unclear, or has  issues, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Linux